Key documents

 Overview: how you can work with the EBRDWork with us

-The EBRD prohibits corrupt, fraudulent, coercive, collusive, obstructive practices, theft and misuse of EBRD’s resources or EBRD’s assets ("Prohibited Practices") in relation to its projects and activities.
+The Bank prohibits corrupt, fraudulent, coercive, collusive, obstructive practices, theft and misuse of EBRD resources or its assets ("Prohibited Practices") in relation to the Bank's projects and activities.

-The EBRD’s Enforcement Policy and Procedures define the Prohibited Practices and set forth the policy and procedures for the sanctioning of Prohibited Practices suspected or detected to have occurred in projects financed from the EBRD’s ordinary capital resources, Special Funds resources, trust funds or cooperation funds administered by the EBRD.
+The EBRD’s Enforcement Policy and Procedures define the Prohibited Practices and set out the policy and procedures for the sanctioning of Prohibited Practices suspected or found to have occurred in projects financed from the EBRD’s ordinary capital resources, Special Funds resources, trust funds or cooperation funds administered by the EBRD.

-The EBRD’s enforcement proceedings follow a two-stage decision-making process, described in more detail in the Note on EBRD’s Enforcement Processes, including Settlement Agreements.
-The Enforcement Commissioner is the first tier decision-maker and has a number of roles as set forth in the Enforcement Policy and Procedures, including:
+The Bank’s enforcement proceedings follow a two-stage decision-making process, described in more detail in the Note on EBRD’s Enforcement Processes, including Settlement Agreements.
+The Enforcement Commissioner is the first tier decision-maker and has a number of roles as set out in the Enforcement Policy and Procedures, including:

 The decisions of the Enforcement Commissioner under the first two bullets above may be appealed to the Enforcement Committee.